dipcoat-image/finitedepth/doc/source/explanation/generic-typing.rst

 3. If you just want to override a few methods, you may inherit from concrete class.

-:ref:`user-guide` provides guide to implement concrete class from abstract class.
+:ref:`howto` provides guide to implement concrete class from abstract class.
 To know how to define new abstract class, `.RectLayerShape` can serve as a good example.